solana-mobile/solana-mobile-doc-site/docs/android-native/sending-sol.md

 ## Fetching the latest blockhash

 In this method, we use a `blockhash` parameter.
-See this [RPC requests guide](/android-native/rpc-requests#example-fetching-latest-blockhash) for an exampkle.
+See this [RPC requests guide](/android-native/rpc-requests#example-fetching-latest-blockhash) for an example.

 :::tip